informational alert

 What to expect during construction

-In the coming months, the public can expect travel lane closures on 82nd Avenue and temporary closures of side streets near 82nd Avenue for underground utility work.
+• In the coming months, the public can expect travel lane closures on 82nd Avenue and full closures of side streets that intersect 82nd Avenue.

-Typical work hours will be 7 a.m. to 3:30 p.m., Monday through Friday.
-Occasional evening and weekend work will be required for some project elements such as paving.
+• Typical work hours will be 7 a.m. to 4 p.m., Monday through Friday.
+Occasional evening and weekend work may be required.

-At least one travel lane in each direction and adjacent businesses on 82nd Avenue will remain open during construction, but the traveling public is advised to expect delays.
-The public can expect dust, noise, vibrations, and heavy equipment near the work zone.
+• At least one travel lane in each direction and adjacent businesses on 82nd Avenue will remain open during construction, but the traveling public is advised to expect delays.
+People closest to the work zone can expect dust, noise, vibrations, and heavy equipment in the area, including road sweepers cleaning the street to remove construction debris.

 Keep up with construction